sefffal/Octofitter.jl/docs/src/limits.md

 !!! warning
     This tutorial is a work in progress.

-This guide shows how to calculate detection limits, in mass, or in photometry, as a function of orbital parameters.
+This guide shows how to calculate detection limits, in mass, or in photometry, as a function of orbital parameters for different combinations of data.

 There are a few use cases for this: